-Why, then, does the Roman Catholic Church (and a few other Christian denominations) require celibacy of its church leaders / priests?
+Why, then, does the Roman Catholic Church (and a few other Christian denominations) require celibacy of priests /church leaders?
 The celibacy of priests has an interesting history.
 The first official church statements requiring celibacy appeared at the Councils of Elvira (A.D.
 306) and Carthage (A.D.
 390), although clerical celibacy, to a lesser degree, definitely predated these councils.
 Ultimately, though, celibacy became the official requirement of the Roman Catholic Church due to the practice of nepotism.
 Church leaders were giving their children positions in the church, despite a lack of any qualifications or training.
 Further, church leaders were giving church property to their descendants.
 As a result, the Roman Catholic Church mandated celibacy in order to keep its priests from having familial attachments which made nepotism attractive.

-Again, the Bible encourages, but does not demand celibacy.
+Again, the Bible encourages, but does not demand celibacy of priests / church leaders.
 In fact, Paul recognizes that most church leaders will be married.
 The Roman Catholic requirement of celibacy is a sad example of the Church taking something that the Bible encourages and transforming it into a requirement in order to protect its own interests.
 Sadder still is the damage that has been done as a result of the Roman Catholic Church’s anti-biblical requirement.
 Men whom God has not gifted or called to be celibate (1 Corinthians 7:7) are being required to be celibate, and the result is tremendous failures in the areas of adultery, fornication, and the sexual abuse of children.